Techniques for TM1 TI Scripting

 exceptionFileName = exceptionFilePath | 'my process name' |_ Exceptions.txt';

-Finally, we use some of the previously mentioned process variables to actually set up our data source (and in this example we are using an ASCII text file as a data source):
+Finally, you can use some of the previously mentioned process variables to set up your data source (here, an ASCII text file is used as a data source):

 DatasourceNameForServer = datasourcePath | dataFileName;